Magnus Haven: History

 According to the band members, the name Magnus Haven literally translates to "the greatest sanctuary".

-The band originally started as an acoustic trio composed of childhood friends Louise Vaflor and Rey Maestro, together with Sean Espejo.
-Later on, they decided to forge a full-fledged band and held auditions for additional members wherein Rajih Mendoza and David Galang were then selected.
+The band originally started in 2017 as an acoustic trio composed of childhood friends Louise Vaflor and Rey Maestro, together with Sean Espejo.
+In 2018, they decided to forge a full-fledged band and held auditions for additional members wherein Rajih Mendoza and David Galang were then selected.
 The members were aged 18 to 23 when they started the band.

-Magnus Haven released "Imahe" in 2018, which Maestro based on his long-distance relationship which lasted two years.
+Magnus Haven released "Imahe" in November 2018, which Maestro based on his long-distance relationship which lasted two years.
 It wasn't until 2020 that the song trended after they performed it at an event in Batangas State University.
 "Imahe" ended the year as the "Philippines’ Most Streamed Local Song" on Spotify.

 In 2022, Magnus Haven released "Oh Jo", an ode to a loved one.
 The song trended on YouTube as the top OPM track.
 They also released "Maria Clara" later that year.
 In 2023, they released "Hele" (lullaby).